bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter_2_The_Forgotten_Forge.md

     - A DC15 Charisma (Persuasion) check can convince her to increase this to 1250gp.
     - She will pay the characters 100gp each up front - and offers no more.
   - What is she seeking?
     - "The relic I seek is an adamantine plate in the shape of a seven-pointed star about the size of your hand.
-It has no special power by itself, but is an ancient schema—a piece of a pattern used by the Cannith artificers of old to craft unusual items."
+It has no special power by itself, but is an ancient schema — a piece of a pattern used by the Cannith artificers of old to craft unusual items."
   - Who killed Bonal Geldem?
     - "A servant of the [[Lord of Blades]].
 The warforged prophet wants the schema for his own dark purposes"
     - How do you know it was the [[Lord of Blades]]?